Rare-event Analysis for Extremal Eigenvalues of white Wishart matrices: Introduction

-In order to implement an importance sampling algorithm, it is necessary to construct an alternative sampling measure (or change of measure) under which the eigenvalues of the beta-Laguerre ensemble are sampled.
-Note that it is necessary to normalize our estimator with a Radon-Nikodym derivative to ensure an unbiased estimator.
-Ideally, one develops a sampling measure so that the event of interest is no longer rare under the sampling measure.
-The challenge is of course the construction of an appropriate sampling measure; one common heuristic is to utilize a sampling measure that approximates the conditional distribution of $\lambda_{(1)}$ given $\{\lambda_{(1)}>px\}$.
 In this paper, we propose a change of measure denoted by $Q$ that approximates the conditional measure $P(\cdot | \lambda_{(1)}>px)$ in total variation when $p$ is much larger than $n$.
 The proposed change of measure is not of a classical exponential-tilting form commonly used in light-tailed stochastic systems \cite[e.g.,][]{SIE76,ASMGLY07} and it has features that are appealing both theoretically and computationally.
-Our proposed estimators are {\it logarithmically efficient} for all $p/n\to\gamma\in[1,\infty]$, that is, the second moments of estimators decay at the same exponential rate as the square of the first moments; see Section \ref{Subsec:Sim} for more details.
-Moreover, the measure $Q$ is computationally tractable in the sense that the distribution of $\lambda$'s under $Q$ has a closed form representation and the Randon-Nikodym derivative $dQ/dP$ can be easily computed.
-Simulation studies in Section \ref{simulation} show that the proposed method has the best performance amongst existing approximation approaches.
+Our proposed estimators are {\it asymptotically efficient} for all $p/n\to\gamma\in[1,\infty]$, that is, the second moments of estimators decay at the same exponential rate as the square of the first moments; see Section \ref{Subsec:Sim} for more details.
+Simulation studies in Section \ref{simulation} show that the proposed method has the best performance amongst existing approximation approaches, especially when estimating probabilities of rare-events.

 The proposed method can be easily generalized to the estimation of the smallest eigenvalue $\lambda_{(n)}$.
 With completely analogous analysis, we provide approximations of the tail probability of $\lambda_{(n)}$, i.e.,